plancherb1/academic-kickstart/content/home/teaching.md

   url = "https://beaverworks.ll.mit.edu/CMS/bw/bwsi"
   semester = "Summer 2016, 2017, 2018, 2019"
   description = [
-    "Worked with 9-12 teams of 4-6 students to teach programming concepts and robotic algorithm design through the completion of autonomous tasks in a Python/ROS environment using the MIT RACECAR hardware platform"
+    "Worked with 9-12 teams of 4-6 students to teach programming concepts and robotic algorithm design through the completion of autonomous tasks in a Python/ROS environment using the MIT RACECAR hardware platform", "Co-designed weekly challenges to ensure all teams developed the technical skills needed for the final race", "Co-designed and co-built the final race track spanning an entire ice hockey rink" ]
-  ]

 [[item]]